chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

 This is the deprecation process:

-1. Provide a compiler warning (or error, if necessary) when a deprecated feature is used
+1. Provide a warning or error message when a deprecated feature is used.
+This may be in the module code, compiler, or runtime, and can be emitted at compile-time or runtime.

 The deprecation message uses the following format: